Gadersd/apca_balancer/readme.md

 # Auto Dollar Cost Averaging Bot

-This Rust program automates dollar cost averaging into a target portfolio allocation on an Alpaca trading account.
+This Rust program automates dollar cost averaging to achieve a target portfolio allocation on an Alpaca trading account.

 ## Features